lightbits/lightbits.github.io/euler/euler.markdown

         +2.0000 -1.0001
     H = -1.0001 +2.0000

 which is totally invertible.
 Of course, this doesn't fix the fundamental issue&mdash;which is that you can't adjust the parameters in the correct direction.
-Adding a damping factor will stabilize the solver, by "slowing down" the step, but that doesn't help if the direction is wrong.
+Adding a damping factor will stabilize the solver, by "slowing down" the step, but that doesn't help if the direction is wrong. -->

+There's also a class of *derivative-free optimization* methods.
+Particle Swarm Optimization, for one, works by evaluating the error at random locations in the parameter space, and sharing information between samples to pinpoint the precise solution.
+It's similar to genetic algorithms or Simulated Annealing.
+Another, the Nelder-Mead method, is similar in that it evaluates the error at corners of a space-filling shape, but it differs in that it moves the shape deterministically based on a set of rules.

+I think these methods are less prone to getting stuck when using Euler angles because they are not confined to studying local changes of the error, as with gradient descent.
+Instead, they can jump to the solution (or nearby) and bypass places where, locally, it would seem like you're stuck.
+But without looking into it too closely, I think it *helps* to have three degrees of rotational freedom always: if the solution is visually similar to the current estimate, you don't want to require a leap of faith to somewhere else, just because your parameters don't reflect that similarity.